Books

 The Pharaoh, Life at Court and on Campaign (Thames and Hudson, 2012)

-My latest book, and the culmination of many years of research.
+The culmination of many years of research.
 If you've ever wanted to know what the pharaoh did each day, this is the book for you.
 I cover the ideology and history of Egyptian kingship, but also the reality of being king - from the life of the crown prince, the coronation, and family life, to warfare and palace protocol.

 With Julie Patenaude, A Catalogue of Egyptian Cosmetic Palettes in the Manchester University Museum Collection (Golden House, 2011)